 On January 3, 2020 Merry’s spirit departed her earthly body.
 Merry was preceded in death by her husband Richard Anderson Bunch Jr.; parents Mabel Jackson-Wickware and Walter Wickware; three brothers Gregory Jackson, Alfred Moore and Sergant Jackson; and two sisters Tonya Clark and Antionette “Toni” Jackson.

 Merry leaves to cherish and honor her memory her daughter Delilah Boyd and her husband Wufus, her sons Herbert Lee Boyd III and his wife Artia, Walter LeMont Boyd and his wife Tonya, and Richard Anderson Bunch III and his wife Chelsea; step-children Christopher Jenkins and Tarra Bradley.

 Grandchildren; Marlon Thomas, Che’la Bennett, Annaliese Boyd, Mia Thomas, Kelvin Bradley Jr., Amiel Boyd, Richard “Rico” Bunch IV and Dashaun “DJ” Bunch.

 Three sisters; Diane Greer of Fort Worth, Texas; Melody Jackson of San Diego, California; and Debra Jackson-Evans and husband Donnell of Perris, California, as well as a host of nieces, nephews, cousins and friends.

 Merry’s family wishes to convey their sincere gratitude for the kind expressions of condolences during this difficult period.
 Your cards, calls, flowers and especially your prayers were a source of strength and comfort.
 We Thank You.

-To send flowers to Merry's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Merry Louise Boyd-Bunch, please visit our floral store.